Will tapering before races increase performance?

 Overtraining Signs and Symptoms

 Psychological related symptoms

 Since the growth of distance running, athletes and coaches have found it necessary to "back off" training preparation for important races in order to go into the race fully rested.
 While most successful athletes taper, there are many arguments involving tapering before the race causing unwanted results.
 These unwanted results may be due the body being out of its normal routine which causes athletes to react and feel differently in a racing situation such as the Olympics, National Championship, etc.

 Tapering should provide adequate time for healing of tissue damage caused by intense training and for body energy reserves to be replenished.
 The most noticeable change during the tapering period is a marked increase in muscle strength which explains some of the performance improvements.
 Research suggests that the taper interval should last approximately two weeks.
 This allows time for the skeletal muscle system to repair damaged muscles and the energy reserves (creatine phosphate, glucose, glycogen, and mitochondria) to be restored.
-Tapering offers a marked reduction of contraction time in fast twitch muscle fibers.
-This change in fast twitch muscle fibers is attributed to changes in the muscles contractile elements (myosin cross bridges and actin).
-Following a ten day period of tapering fast twitch fibers in swimmers arms demonstrated a significant improvement in contraction speed."
+Tapering offers a marked reduction of contraction time in fast twitch muscle fibres.
+This change in fast twitch muscle fibres is attributed to changes in the muscle's contractile elements (myosin cross bridges and actin).
+Following a ten-day period of tapering fast twitch fibres in swimmers arms demonstrated a significant improvement in contraction speed."
 This process alone may improve performance during competition.
 (Wilmoreet al. 2004)